Part 5: Hard Proofing

 If this occurs, you can manually proof these colors to identify the correct color to print.
 This is called hard proofing.
 This is the most accurate proofing option and involves iteratively 3D printing different colors until you produce one that matches the color you want.

 Before we get started, the basic steps for this is to obtain the RGB value for the color you want to print.
 Then, take that value and print a sample of that color.
 If it does not match, begin iteratively hard proofing.
-This process can be accelerated and semi-automated by using a 3D color swatch generator.
+This process can be accelerated and semi-automated by using a 3D color swatch generator (now also available on GrabCAD Print versions 1.40 and above).

 Step 2: Take your RGB value